Guide to coastal home insurance in 2023

 If you can’t find a company willing to insure your coastal home, you may be able to get coverage through your state’s FAIR Plan or Beach and Windstorm Plan.
 [3] These are insurance programs designed for high-risk homeowners who’ve struggled to find a policy on the private insurance market.

-While they’re run on the state level, they’re funded by private insurance companies licensed to do business in the state.
+While FAIR plans are run on the state level, they’re funded by private insurance companies licensed to do business in the state.
 These policies are typically more expensive than standard homeowners insurance policies and offer lower coverage limits.

 How comprehensive the coverage options are will depend on your state.
 To qualify for coverage, you may need to prove you were denied coverage from several private insurance companies a certain number of times, typically three.